reconstrue/cuboids/Readme.md

 value of this Reconstrue Cuboids exercise is that corporate entities (Reconstrue included) can build upon the code and not have to consult with lawyers up-front (of course, talk to your lawyers; no warranty implied herein).
-The mail goal is to increase the rate of open source innovation in this field.
+The main goal is to increase the rate of open source innovation in this field.
 For more on the rational behind this, see [Reconstrue Stack](https://github.com/reconstrue/presentations/blob/master/bioimage_2019/bioimage_2019_poster.pdf).